Sentinel

 sentinel_export_issuesGenerate an HTML issue report.

-sentinel_create_guideOne-shot: navigate, perform actions, and export a guide.
+sentinel_create_guideNavigate, perform actions, and export a guide in one call.

-The Settings tab (gear icon) is the main control center for MCP.
-It has three relevant sections:
+The Settings tab (gear icon) is the main control center for MCP and project management.

 MCP Bridge